 - The ruler of Sokoto (previously Caliph) became Sultan and his authority restricted to the districts of the Caliphate Capital.

-The above pictures that the traditional authorities were mere agents as the British Political officers enjoyed immense powers and prestige.
+The above pictured that the traditional authorities were mere agents as the British Political officers enjoyed immense powers and prestige.
 The system worked however.
 But in the middle belt of the North, it was totally a different story.

-Indirect rule in the Middle Belt.
+Indirect Rule in the Middle Belt.